jbuckmccready/CavalierContours/README.md

 # API Stability
 There is not an official release yet - all functions and structures are subject to change.
 This repository for now serves as an implementation reference that is easy to understand and possibly transcribe to other programming languages.
 The code can be used as is, but there is no guarantee that future development will maintain the same functions and structures.
 Ideas/pull requests for what a stable API interface should look like are welcome.

+Tentatively the C API is stable, see header file [here](c_api_include/cavaliercontours.h), but has not yet been solidified in a 1.0 release.

 # Project Motivation and Goal
 I set out to generate tool compensated milling tool paths for profile cuts, in the process I found many papers on offsetting curves for CAD/CAM uses [[1][9][10][16]](#references), but there is often no reference implementation.
 Most algorithms described are dense and difficult to reproduce.
 Issues such as numeric stability, how to handle coincident segments, process collapsing arcs, etc. are often not mentioned, and the algorithmic description detail is inconsistent.
 It may be very clear how to perform some of the steps, but other steps are quickly glossed over, and it becomes unclear how to go about implementing.
 All of these issues would not be much of a problem if an open source reference implementation was supplied, but for all the papers I have read not a single implementation was given.